Wildfire smoke blows into Western Washington, worsening air quality

 The weather service has issued a warning that elderly people, children, people experiencing homelessness and those with health issues are at risk because of the heat.
 It is especially important not to leave children or pets in a car or outdoors unattended.

-The extended outlook is for a switch to our usual offshore air flow, cooling temperatures somewhat on Friday and Saturday.
+The extended outlook is for a switch from offshore flow to onshore flow, which will cool temperatures somewhat on Friday and Saturday.
 But temperatures will still be warmer than normal.

 The Cold Springs Canyon/Pearl Hill fire burning in north-central Washington forced evacuation orders Monday that then were canceled by the Douglas County Sheriff’s Office because smoke conditions were so bad that it was not safe to drive on any of the roads out of the area.
 People were instead advised to shelter in place or seek refuge in the Mansfield School gymnasium.